box/wavectl/doc/sphinx/Templating.md

 knowledge does not spread across teams fast enough to quickly benefit the entire organization.
-With these concerns, we thought to add more structure to our Wavefront state and experimented with templating using \`wavectl.\` In this document we give a brief introduction how \`wavectl\` can be used for simple, templating.
+With these concerns, we thought to add more structure to our Wavefront state and experimented with templating using \`wavectl.\` In this document we give a brief introduction how \`wavectl\` can be used for simple templating.

 Templated alerts, dashboards can be very a comprehensive feature and its